The History of the Ukulele

 The beautifully crafted instruments are in the guitar family.
 Although they are usually strung with four nylon strings instead of customary six steel strings on a regular guitar.
 Ukulele makers typically make the instrument from the native Hawaiian koa tree, mango, mahogany, cedar, redwood or spruce.

-There are four main kinds of ukuleles, ranging from smallest to largest: the soprano (the most common), concert (popular for live performances), tenor (used in acoustic or recording sessions) and the baritone (played where deeper tones are needed).
-Most ukuleles have 4 strings, though there can be as many as 10 or 12 on some variations of the instrument.
+There are four main kinds of ukuleles, ranging from smallest to largest.
+The soprano is the most common.
+The concert is popular for live performances.
+Musicians typically play the tenor in acoustic or recording sessions.
+While others play the baritone where deeper tones are needed.
+Most ukuleles have 4 strings, although there can be as many as 10 or 12 on some variations of the instrument.